How will you prepare for emergencies and retirement? How will you own a home? How will you save for your child’s college education?

 Make sure your browser allows pop-ups and doesn’t block them (For Chrome users, here’s how to allow pop-ups).
 Otherwise, you won’t be able to print your MDF.

-If no printer is available at home, you may download your MDF for printing later.
+You may download your MDF for printing later if no printer is available at home.
 To save it as a PDF copy, click the Download icon on the left of the Print icon.

 If you can’t see the Print and Download icons, hover your mouse over the browser’s menu on the top portion.
 This will make the icons appear again.